fathanick/Code-mixed-Indonesian-Javanese-English-Twitter-Data/README.md

 # Code-mixed-Indonesian-Javanese-English-Twitter-Data

 This is a clean version of code-mixed Indonesian-Javanese-English data for token level language identification.
+We name this dataset as IJELID (Indonesian-Javanese-English Language Identification).
 This dataset contains tweets that have been tokenized with the corresponding token and its language label.
 There are seven language labels in the dataset, namely:
 1. ID (Indonesian),